IoT Hub Device Provisioning Service concepts

 Device provisioning endpoint

-The device provisioning endpoint is the central endpoint all devices talk to for provisioning.
-The URL is the same for all provisioning services to eliminate the need to reflash devices with new connection information in supply chain scenarios.
+The device provisioning endpoint is the single endpoint all devices use for auto-provisioning.
+The URL is the same for all provisioning service instances, to eliminate the need to reflash devices with new connection information in supply chain scenarios.
 The ID scope ensures tenant isolation.

 Linked IoT hubs

-Device Provisioning Service can only provision devices to IoT hubs that have been linked to it.
-Linking an IoT hub to Device Provisioning Service gives the service read/write permissions to the IoT hub's device registry; with the link, Device Provisioning Service can register a device ID and set the initial configuration in the device twin.
+The Device Provisioning Service can only provision devices to IoT hubs that have been linked to it.
+Linking an IoT hub to an instance of the Device Provisioning service gives the service read/write permissions to the IoT hub's device registry; with the link, a Device Provisioning service can register a device ID and set the initial configuration in the device twin.
 Linked IoT hubs may be in any Azure region.
 You may link hubs in other subscriptions to your provisioning service.

 The service-level setting that determines how Device Provisioning Service assigns devices to an IoT hub.
 There are three supported allocation policies:

 An enrollment group is a group of devices that share a specific attestation mechanism.
-All devices in the enrollment group present X.509 certificates that have been signed by the same root CA. Enrollment groups can only use the X.509 attestation mechanism.
+Enrollment groups support both X.509 as well as symmetric.
+All devices in the X.509 enrollment group present X.509 certificates that have been signed by the same root or intermediate Certificate Authority (CA).
+Each device in the symmetric key enrollment group present SAS tokens derived from the group symmetric key.
 The enrollment group name and certificate name must be alphanumeric, lowercase, and may contain hyphens.

 We recommend using an enrollment group for a large number of devices that share a desired initial configuration, or for devices all going to the same tenant.

 An individual enrollment is an entry for a single device that may register.
-Individual enrollments may use either X.509 certificates or SAS tokens (in a real or virtual TPM) as attestation mechanisms.
+Individual enrollments may use either X.509 leaf certificates or SAS tokens (from a physical or virtual TPM) as attestation mechanisms.
 The registration ID in an individual enrollment is alphanumeric, lowercase, and may contain hyphens.
 Individual enrollments may have the desired IoT hub device ID specified.

-We recommend using individual enrollments for devices that require unique initial configurations, or for devices that can only use SAS tokens via TPM or virtual TPM as the attestation mechanism.
+We recommend using individual enrollments for devices that require unique initial configurations, or for devices that can only authenticate using SAS tokens via TPM attestation.